ketwaroo/minetest-k-recycler/readme.md

 ### Unrecyclable items

-Items that can't be broken down or have insufficient stack size will simply "pass through" the recycle bin and appear unchanged in the output grid.
+Items that can't be broken down, i.e do not have a crafting recipe, or have insufficient stack size will simply "pass through" the recycle bin and appear unchanged in the output grid.

 The recycle bin will try not to destroy unrecyclable input items (mostly) so you might want to keep that lava pool around.